 Re-piercing Nose yourself

 I will never suggest you do the same.
-As re piercing cause much more pain than piercing it the first time.
+As re piercing causes much more pain than piercing it the first time.
 Especially if it is on the same spot.
-I recommend visiting any reputed piercer to get re-pierced.
+For re-piercing, i recommend to visite any reputed piercer’s shope.

 Piercer will use tapper to remove the tissue if it is not closed completely.
 But the exact process of re piercing depends on how much the piercing is healed and how old it is.